-Primary municipalities, county councils and municipal associations all practise accounting on an accrual basis, so the figures in the statements of accounts are all accrued.
-No timing adjustments are necessary, except for income taxes and grants (described above in section 3.4.1.3.1).
+Primary municipalities, regions and municipal associations all practise accounting on an accrual basis, so the figures in the statements of accounts are all accrued.
+No timing adjustments are necessary, except for income taxes and grants (described above in section

-3.4.3.4.1 Accrual adjustments relating to interest D.41, as reported in EDP T2C

-3.4.3.4.2 Accrual adjustments reported under other accounts receivable/payable F.8 in EDP T2C

-3.4.3.4.3 Other accrual adjustments in EDP T2C

-3.4.3.5 Completeness of non-financial flows covered in the working balance
+- 3.4.1.3.1). - 3.4.3.4.1 Accrual adjustments relating to interest D.41, as reported in EDP T2C - 3.4.3.4.2 Accrual adjustments reported under other accounts receivable/payable F.8 in EDP T2C - 3.4.3.4.3 Other accrual adjustments in EDP T2C - 3.4.3.5 Completeness of non-financial flows covered in the working balance